aaron-jack-manning/pdf-single-page-a3-booklet-tiler/README.md

 Click `Tile PDF` and wait for a message to show up in the box below, to indicate success or failure.

+## Requirements

+You may be required to install the .net runtime, which can be found [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
+Select the option for desktop app.

 ## Links

 This tool was built using the iText7 .Net Package which can be found [here](https://www.nuget.org/packages/itext7/).